frogfromlake/Globe/README.md

   <img src="./frontend/assets/preview2.png" alt="Preview 2" width="49%"/>
 </p>

 **Orbitalone** is a real-time 3D Earth visualization app powered by **TypeScript**, **Three.js**, and custom **GLSL shaders**.
 It blends beauty and function to deliver intuitive, extensible Earth-based data visualizations — including country borders, ocean overlays, news integration, and more.
+The project is under active development.
+Beware of bugs and incomplete features!
+PR's or Issues welcome.

 🚀 Live at: [https://orbitalone.space](https://orbitalone.space)